edulabrador/MongoDB_LittlE_Execice/README.md

-# MongoDB_Little_Execice
+# MongoDB Little Execice
-In this repository, I showcase a small exercise from the Advanced Databases course where I create a simple database in MongoDB.
+In this repository, I showcase a small exercise from the Advanced Databases course for CTU where I create a simple database in MongoDB.